nfisher1226/agis/README.md

 If you are on a Linux system that does not use systemd, or bsd, it should be straitforward to write your own init script.
-The default location for the configuration file is `/etc/agis/config.ron` but can be overridden on the command line with the `-c` of `--config` flag.
+The default location for the configuration file is `/etc/agis/config.ron` but can be overridden on the command line with the `-c` or `--config` flag.
 This is currently the only command line option which is supported, making startup quite straightforward.